The list of things you have not done, but want to do before you die – Bucket List

 I had a dream to travel Europe by train.
 I did that a decade ago and HATED the trip.
 One bad experience after the other.
 Who knew?
 I gave Europe a shot and learned a lot but certainly did not experience much joy that summer.
 Next time?
 Maybe but not until I lop off the other bucket items.

-Be on the lookout for signs, something is coming your way that supports a goal.
-The universe will send signals your way, but you have to be ready to receive it.
+Be on the lookout for signs; something is coming your way that supports a goal.
+The universe will send signals your way, but you have to be ready to receive them.

 My life changed radically (for the better) after having a beer with a perfect stranger.

 The beer with a stranger was not the bucket list item.
-But meeting the man and having a beer turned into a marriage one-year latter.
+But meeting the man and having a beer turned into a marriage one-year later.

 On that sunny afternoon, I’m thankful that I decided to listen to my intuition and skip out of work early to grab a beer at that pub — where I met him…..